streetsidesoftware/vscode-spell-checker/client/README.md

 ```

 ## Release Notes

+### 0.13.3
+* Fix for #40 and #44 - manually load the cSpell.json file and merge it will any project settings.

 ### 0.13.1
 * Fix for #42 - cSpell will not load on case sensitive file systems.